Azerbaijani Wikipedia

 Within the first two years of its creation the Azerbaijani Wikipedia reached 3,000 articles.
-As of November 2010, the local list of requested articles contains ten entries (seven biographical, two scientific and one unspecified).
-Pending November 2010 translation requests comprise three English and three Turkish entries.
+As of November 2010, the local list of requested articles contained ten entries (seven biographical, two scientific and one unspecified).
+Pending November 2010 translation requests comprised three English and three Turkish entries.

 The categorization is maintained through nine topic categories: culture, geography, history, life, mathematics, nature, science, society and technology.
 Hidden categories embrace 111 entries.
 The backlog category contains 14 subcategories.

 There are also fourteen portals about architecture, biology, chemistry, history, Islam, geography, literature, medicine, philosophy, Azerbaijani cinema, Azerbaijani military, as well as country-specific ones about Georgia, Turkey and Azerbaijan itself.

 Azerbaijani Wikipedia is constantly increasing its number of articles, but at some point in 2015 this number somewhat decreased, returning to values smaller than 100,000.

 History

 In 2010, Azerbaijani Wikipedia published work from books by professor Rasim Aliguliyev and senior scientist Irada Alakbarova.
 The book was edited by Alovsat Aliyev.